Soaring costs mean extra $105M needed for two Burnaby rental developments - BC News

 Much of the grant funding is conditional on the sites being rented at below-market rates.

-The rental rates will not be affected by the updates to the project budgets, Metro Vancouver spokesperson Jennifer Saltman told the Burnaby NOW.
+The rental rates will not be affected by the updates to the project budgets, Metro Vancouver spokesperson Jennifer Saltman said.

 In May last year, Metro Vancouver’s housing committee heard construction costs have seen “unprecedented increases” since 2020.